Robert E. Murray

 Robert Edward Murray (January 13, 1940 – October 25, 2020) was an American mining engineer and businessman.
 He founded and was the chief executive officer of Murray Energy, a mining corporation based in St. Clairsville, Ohio, until it filed for bankruptcy.
-Murray was criticized for his denial of climate change, his actions following the Crandall Canyon Mine collapse, and for several large SLAPP suits he initiated.
+Murray was criticized for his denial of climate change, his actions following the Crandall Canyon Mine collapse, and for several large strategic lawsuits against public participation (SLAPPs) he initiated.
 Multiple allegations of sexual misconduct were brought against him in 2014 and 2016, which were later settled out of court.

 Early life

 Murray was born on January 13, 1940, in Martins Ferry, Ohio.
 He said he lied about his age so he could work in a coal mine at the age of 16 and provide for his family, had experienced multiple mining accidents including a head injury from being struck by a steel beam, had a scar running from his head down his back from a separate accident, and once was trapped in a dark mine for 12 hours before being rescued.

 Murray was the valedictorian of the Bethesda High School class of 1957.
 He received a Bachelor of Engineering in Mining from Ohio State University, and attended a six-week management program at Harvard Business School.